 Indenting the column and other statements is not mandatory, but it does make the table's specification easier to read.

+The ColumnName part of the statement is self-explanatory.
 The ColumnDataType depends on the type of data the column will store.

 The final element lists the constraints on the column.
 Possible constraints for a column include whether it has a default value or any validation rules (e.g., the field must contain a value greater than zero).